-A floor heating will be realized to avoid humidity, typical in basements.
+We opted for floor heating to avoid humidity, typical in basements.

-A typical “Terraced House” in Notting Hill plays the lead role in this restoration.
-These buildings, characterizing London architecture since 18th Century, are usually divided in one flat per floor.
-But in Airlie Garden operation we will join basement and ground floor in a unique apartment.
+A typical “Terraced House” in Notting Hill.
+The Terraced houses characterize London architecture since the 18th Century and are usually divided in one flat per floor, but in this project basement and ground floor are joined creating one apartment.

 Category – Residential

 Designer – Elisabetta Pincherle

 Photos by – Feature Pro